Dīgha Nikāya 8

 Ye te, bho gotama, evamāhaṁsu: ‘samaṇo gotamo sabbaṁ tapaṁ garahati, sabbaṁ tapassiṁ lūkhājīviṁ ekaṁsena upakkosati upavadatī’ti, kacci te bhoto gotamassa vuttavādino, na ca bhavantaṁ gotamaṁ abhūtena abbhācikkhanti, dhammassa cānudhammaṁ byākaronti, na ca koci sahadhammiko vādānuvādo gārayhaṁ ṭhānaṁ āgacchati?

 Do those who say this repeat what the Buddha has said, and not misrepresent him with an untruth?
 Is their explanation in line with the teaching?
-Are there any legitimate grounds for rebuke and criticism?
+Are there any legitimate grounds for rebuttal and criticism?

 Anabbhakkhātukāmā hi mayaṁ bhavantaṁ gotaman”ti.